tyler-rand/docgen-lambda-js/README.md

 ## Output

-From the given inputs, the function first fetches a template document and image from the user's S3 bucket.
+From the given inputs, the function first fetches a template document and image from S3.

 Then it creates a new .docx document using the template, image, and all dynamic fields specified in the `data` hash, and saves it in a different S3 folder.